ClarisaD/DM1143-Ideation-and-Prototyping-FA18-Diaz/syllabus.md

 * Attendance is mandatory and will be taken at the beginning of every class.
 Since there is so much technical, conceptual, and design information to absorb, regular attendance is essential.
 * Unexcused absences will affect your grade.
 One absence is allowed; after that, your final, overall, numerical grade will drop by 5 percent \(1/2 a grade point \(e.g. A to an A-\)\) for each additional absence.
 * Be on Time.
 Tardiness will affect your grade.
 For every 15 minutes of tardiness, your final, numerical grade will drop by 0.625 percent
-* Contact the professor IN ADVANCE if you will not be in class \(in person or via direct message on slack is preferred\).
+* Contact the professor IN ADVANCE if you will not be in class \(in person or via email\).
 * Attendance is mandatory for the midterm and final presentations / critiques.

 #### Your final grade will be based on a synthesis of quantitative & qualitative rubrics: